-A relevant reform of labour law in recent years occurred in 2009.
+The current general framework on employment law stems from 2009's major reform of the labour laws.
+2003 marked the turning point with the approval of a complete Labour Code - replacing an extensive number of legal acts that had been multiplied and reviewed in the previous twenty to thirty years.
 This had an important impact on the rights and obligations of employees.
 More flexible solutions and measures to safeguard and promote employment, and to protect the unemployed were implemented.
 In fact, the Labour Code known as the new 2009 Code was amended in the context of several public reforms that aimed to increase corporate competitiveness and productivity by allowing labour law, collective bargaining agreements, and individual employment contracts to be more flexible.